darkbitio/mkit/README.md

 1. Clone this repository to your Linux/OSX/WSL2 system.
 2. See the next section for building the image manually, if desired.
+3. Ensure you have the permissions to `get/list/describe` your cluster via the native APIs and you have `cluster-admin` or the `view` `ClusterRole` bound to your current account.
-3. Run the tool for your use case:
+4. Run the tool for your use case:
     1. AKS:
         * Export your Azure credentials as local environment variables (`AZURE_CLIENT_ID`, `AZURE_TENANT_ID`, `AZURE_CLIENT_SECRET`, `AZURE_SUBSCRIPTION_ID`)
         * `make run-aks resourcegroup=myResourceGroup clustername=my-aks-cluster-name`
     1. EKS:
         * `make run-eks awsregion=us-east-1 clustername=my-eks-cluster-name`
     1. GKE:
+        * Run `gcloud auth application-default login`
         * `make run-gke project_id=my-project-id location=us-central1 clustername=my-gke-cluster-name`
     1. K8s:
         * Ensure the current context is set in your `KUBECONFIG` (`~/.kube/config`) file
         * Run `kubectl get nodes` to confirm access and the proper cluster is being targeted.
         * `make run-k8s`
-4. Visit [localhost:8000](http://localhost:8000) to view the results of the scan.
+5. Visit [localhost:8000](http://localhost:8000) to view the results of the scan.

+Note: the `K8s` profile checks are automatically run by the `AKS`, `EKS`, and `GKE` invocations.
+You would only need to run the `K8s` checks separately if you don't have access to or want to review the cluster and node configurations.

 ## Building the Docker image manually